 Hi David and Pete,

 Thanks also for Glen’s telephone number.
-I managed to get hold of him yesterday – no need to guess where he was – playing the 18th at Durban Country Club with (son) Robert.
-He does return home (to Aussie) today.
+I managed to get hold of him yesterday – no need to guess where he was – playing the 18th at Durban Country Club with his son Robert.
+He does return home to Aussie today.

 David, Selborne in all its forms, the stud and then the golf development, was certainly a labour of love for Denis.
 Although I did not get to know the full story, the Kraut at Selborne must be an ass of extreme proportions.
 He was undoubtedly a source of great anguish for Denis.
 Hopefully this is all in the past for him.